 When you join this health plan, if you live in Vermont, you must select a Primary Care Provider (PCP) from BCBSVT's Network of Primary Care Providers.
 If you do not live in Vermont, you do not need to choose a PCP.
-However, if you would like to select a PCP, you may do so from the BlueCard National network.
-Please visit www.provider.bcbs.com and select BlueCard PPO to find a PCP.
+However, if you would like to select a PCP, you may do so from the BlueCard National Network.
+For information on how to select a PCP and for a list of the participating PCPs, please visit www.provider.bcbs.com and select BlueCard PPO/EPO Network or contact customer service at the number on the back of your ID card.

 To receive benefits for your services, you must receive services from your PCP or another Network Provider.
-You have the right to designate any PCP who is available to accept you or your family members.
+You have the right to designate any PCP who participates in our Network and who is available to accept you or your family members.
 Each family member may select a different PCP.
-For instance, you may select a pediatrician for your Child.
+For children, you may designate a pediatrician as the PCP.
+Until you make this designation, we will designate one for you.

 Your coverage does not require you to get referrals from your PCP.
-However, you must get Prior Approval for certain services (see page 1).
+However, you must get Prior Approval for certain services (see page 2).
 For instance, if appropriate services are not available with a Network Provider, you must get Prior Approval.